 We have audited the accompanying consolidated balance sheets of Host Hotels & Resorts, Inc. and subsidiaries as of December 31, 2012 and 2011, and the related consolidated statements of operations, comprehensive income (loss), equity, and cash flows for each of the years in the three-year period ended December 31, 2012.
 In connection with our audits of the consolidated financial statements, we also have audited the financial statement schedule III.
-These consolidated financial statements and financial statement schedule are the responsibility of the Company's management.
-Our responsibility is to express an opinion on these consolidated financial statements and financial statement schedule based on our audits.
+These consolidated financial statement schedule are the responsibility of the Company's management.
+Our responsibility is to express an opinion on these consolidated financial statement schedule based on our audits.